Prince2347X/pydoodle/README.md

 ## How to install?
-Use the following command on you devicce to install it.
+Use the following command on you device to install it.
 ```
 pip install pydoodle
 ```

 ### Documentation
- - Documentaion is hosted on [pydoodle.readthedocs.io](https://pydoodle.readthedocs.io) (Under development, contributions will be appreciated)
+ - Documentaion is hosted on [pydoodle.readthedocs.io](https://pydoodle.readthedocs.io) (Under development, contributions are appreciated)

 ### Example
  - A basic [example](examples/example.py) on how to use this package.